mailtoharshit/awesome-salesforce/README.md

 * [Apex Chainable Batch](https://github.com/rsoesemann/apex-chainable-batch) - Apex Batches can be chained by calling the successor batch from the `finish()` method of the previous batch.
 But such hardcoding makes this model inflexible.
 It's hard to build the chain from outside, neighter from a central class nor on runtime dependant on business logic.

+* [SFDC XML Parser](https://github.com/zabroseric/sfdc-xml-parser) - When integrating with larger and older systems, XML can be the only method of integration.
+In an effort to fill this gap in functionality, the xml parser provides back-and-fourth XML conversion with objects, sobjects and primitive types.
+The intention is to provide easy parsing of XML, whilst boasting of functionality.

 ### Developer Utilities